DarthFloopy/AppwriteChatDemo/README.md

 ## Running Chatwrite
 1. Install Appwrite (https://appwrite.io/docs/installation)
 2. Open the Appwrite console and make a new project.
+3. Scroll to the bottom of the dashboard and add a new web app platform, typing in your local IP address (not `localhost`).
-3. Click on "Database" and make a new collection called "chatMessages" (or something similar).
+4. Click on "Database" and make a new collection called "chatMessages" (or something similar).
-4. Go to the collection's settings and add these rules (with data types):
+5. Go to the collection's settings and add these rules (with data types):
      - roomName (text)
      - sender (text)
      - messageData (text)
      - timestamp (numeric)
    For each rule, put "`*`" (wildcard) in both the read and write permissions list.
-5. Clone this repo, `cd` into it, and run `npm i` to install dependencies
+6. Clone this repo, `cd` into it, and run `npm i` to install dependencies
-6. Edit `config.js` to include the relevant project's API endpoint and ID and the messages collection's ID.
+7. Edit `config.js` to include the relevant project's API endpoint and ID and the messages collection's ID.
-7. Run `npm start` to build the web app and start the web server (on port 80 -- be sure to check your computer's firewall if it doesn't work).
+8. Run `npm start` to build the web app and start the web server (on port 80 -- be sure to check your computer's firewall if it doesn't work).

 ### Troubleshooting